 August 5th found us at Union Station in downtown Denver.
 Our "ride" was a couple hours late arriving, and we didn't clear the yards till close to 11:30 AM.
 Upon boarding, we basically dumped our bags in our car and headed for the observation lounge, and managed to get seats on the right side of the train (hint: if you ever make this trip, do what we did-- the lounge fills up quickly).

 We made good speed clearing the suburbs, and soon were into the serious part of the climb.
 We got a good look at the power on the train as we negotiated the first part of the Big Ten curves at Rocky (pictured at left).
-We can see the evolution of Amtrak paint schemes here, with two of the new "Shamu" units on our train.
+We can see the evolution of Amtrak paint schemes here, with two of the new "Shamu"

 Here we see the opposite side of the power as we approach the east switch of Clay Siding.